johnkellyphotos/FreshEssentials/README.md

 ## Getting started

-Fresh is designed to be run on an Apache server, but you can run it through localhost as well if your local host has support for emulating .htaccess files.
+Fresh uses .htaccess and therefore is designed to be run on an Apache server.
+However, you can run it without .htaccess using the 'index.php' file in the app root directory to emulate .htaccess in non-Apache environments.

 1. Navigate to the directory you want Fresh to be installed in on your machine.
 In most cases, this will be in your website's root folder.
 2. run `git init`.